Shinken44/test-task-nearby-games/README.md

 # test-nearby-games

 Set the DB server configuration and the existing DB name in ./config/default.json.

-ATTENTION: The 'users' table will be deleted after running the app.
+ATTENTION: The 'users' table will be cleared after running the app.

 npm run deploy